HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * To specify related actions which are delayed by a time duration, the PlanDefinition.action.relatedAction.offsetDuration element SHALL be used.

-* MedMorph Knowledge Artifact producers SHALL populate all applicable "MUST SUPPORT" elements in the PlanDefinition including inherited "MUST SUPPORT" elements from Shareable PlanDefinition profile.
+* MedMorph Knowledge Artifact producers SHALL demonstrate the ability to populate all applicable "MUST SUPPORT" elements in the PlanDefinition including inherited "MUST SUPPORT" elements from Shareable PlanDefinition profile.

 #### APIs